In Florida, one of the most common defenses defendants use when facing

 without consent, you have the legal right to use deadly force to protect

 your life and prevent the imminent commission of a forcible felony.

 The issue of self-defense can be raised at a pretrial hearing or at trial.

 If a judge determines the actions were justified, they must dismiss the

 charges.
 On the other hand, if the judge doesn’t find the actions

 were justified, the defense can still be presented in court so a jury

 can decide whether the actions were justified.

-A jury will examine what a reasonable person would have done under the
+which is determining if a reasonable person would have done the same thing

 Self-defense is not available to those who: